kaspersgit/ml_2_sql/Readme.md

 <br>

   1. In the terminal in the root of this folder run:
-      - `python3 run.py` (Mac/Linux)
-      - `python run.py` (Windows)
-  2. Follow the instructions on screen by selecting the example data and similarly named config file
+    `ml2sql run`, follow the instructions on screen and select the demo data and config
   3. Check the output in the newly created folder

 <br>